MJRidder/Ridder-Muziek-Service/README.md

 - Fix nav. bar for tablet and desktop, centralise on the line
     + by accident had added a # in the HTML "id" attribute of the .nav bar.
 Which caused for issues when I tried to fix it in CSS
 - Fix hero images and overlaying text - make them compatible on multiple screen sizes
+- Fix hero images on mobile (when opening on my own phone they don't show)
+- Fix contact form - one size for each screen size, only background should change to fill the screen
+- Background of all pages but contact page: find simple pattern?
+Find stock pictures? single color?

 PRE-README Intro